yoctoproject/poky/documentation/ref-manual/qa-checks.rst

-    GitHub provides "archive" tarballs, however these can be re-generated on the fly and thus the file's signature will not necessarily match that in the SRC_URI checksums in future leading to build failures.
+    GitHub provides "archive" tarballs, however these can be re-generated on the fly and thus the file's signature will not necessarily match that in the :term:`SRC_URI` checksums in future leading to build failures.
 It is recommended that you use an official release tarball or switch to pulling the corresponding revision in the actual git repository instead.